Working with Amazonian Teacher Plants

 Interested in a dieta with Bobinsana?
 Please follow this link to discover more about our new 12 Day Visionary Retreats!

 Chacruna (Psychotria Viridis)

 Chacruna (from Quechua-“to mix”) is an Amazonian plant that is usually combined with the ayahuasca vine to produce the psychedelic ayahuasca tea.
 Chacruna is potent with DMT (N,N-Dimethyltryptamine) alkaloids (99%) that produce its visionary effects.

 - Guyusa (Ilex guayusa)

-Also known commonly “Anamu,” Mocura is a herb that possesses strong sulphur compunds and like ajo sacha, is known for its garlicky smell.
-The plant while possessing a broad spectrum of actions from anti-inflammatory to antibacterial and antiviral to antidepressant and anti-anxiety medicine, as a teacher plant, mocura can also help one to over come social anxiety and develop a stronger and more integrated sense of self.
+Also known commonly “Anamu,” Mucura is a herb that possesses strong sulphur compounds and like ajo sacha, is known for its garlicky smell.
+The plant while possessing a broad spectrum of actions from anti-inflammatory to antibacterial and antiviral to antidepressant and anti-anxiety medicine, as a teacher plant, mucura can also help one to over come social anxiety and develop a stronger and more integrated sense of self.
 Curanderos often add mocura as well to baños de floricimientos to purge negative energies before ceremony and to cleanse the stomach.
-Research is currently ongoing into mocura’s potential anticancer actions.
+Research is currently ongoing into mucura’s potential anticancer actions.

 - Piñon Blanco (Jatropha curcas)

 - Piñon Negro or Piñon Colorado (Jatropha gossypifolia)